r-fairhurst/ctf-writeups/2024-osusec-league/revpaperscissors/README.md

 Unsure of where to go next besides trying to brute force through the program, we open up ghidra to look at the decompiled code

-Here we notice in the main program a set of 5 functions calls, each has a input of either rock paper or scissors and after those functions, it will give us the flag
+Here we noticed in the main program a set of 5 functions calls, each has a input of either rock paper or scissors and after those functions, it will give us the flag

 ```c
 int main ()